 A small team of volunteers was assembled and the first edition compiled, printed and distributed.

-Each edition comprises either 60 or 64 pages, including some in colour.
+Each edition comprises either 56 or 64 pages, depending on the number of submissions,, and includes some in colour.
 The content is around half local news and half advertisements from local suppliers of goods and services.
 A typical month will contain news of forthcoming local films and theatre productions, events and activities within the next few weeks, gardening advice, church news and services, recipes, club and society reports.
 There are also items submitted by residents who have an interesting story to tell.

 The total printed distribution is over 2,500 copies, with an electronic copy available on line.
-This is particularly popular with former residents, who, if they do not have internet access, can subscribe to a postal edition.
-There is also a small run of the large print edition in A4 size.
+This is particularly popular with former residents, who, if they do not have Internet access, can subscribe to a postal edition.
+There is also a small run of a large-

 When the new edition arrives from the printer, about a week before the month end, the magazines are packed into separate batches and distributed to forty four volunteers who then deliver them to their allocated houses.
-Everyone in the town should have their next copy in their hands a few days before the start of the month.
+Everyone in the town should have their copy delivered a few days before the start of the month.

 About the Grapevine